Who should pick Clover, and who should pick Toast?

 - Build Your Own: custom quote.
 Processing negotiated.

-Toast's free Starter plan is a real option for small operators, but the elevated 2.99% + 15¢ rate adds up quickly at volume.
-At $30K/mo, that's about $100/month more than the paid Point of Sale plan's rate — which already erases most of the savings from skipping the subscription.
-The calculus flips for small-volume operators who genuinely process under $10K/mo.
+Toast's free Starter plan is a real option for small operators, but the pay-as-you-go 3.09% + 15¢ rate adds up quickly at volume: at $30K/mo it costs about $180/month more than the Point of Sale plan's 2.49% — well past the $69 subscription it saves.
+The calculus only favors Starter pay-as-you-go for operators genuinely under ~$10K/mo, or anyone willing to buy the hardware upfront (which earns the standard 2.49% rate with no subscription).

 - Clover contracts routed through most ISO channels are 36 months.
 ETF amount varies by ISO; ask for the exact schedule in the MSA.